calr0x/Generate_ETH_Address/README.md

 # Generate_ETH_Address
-Generates a valid Ethereum Keypair
+Generates a valid Ethereum privatekey for use with Metamask

+WARNING: Metamask will create a public key based on the generated private key.
+Use the private key and import into Metamask.
+Use the generated public address Metamask provides.

 To use: